lorenzouriel/powerbi-report-server-solution-end-to-end/README.md

 ### Scenario

-The project emerged from the need of a medium-sized company to optimize their human resources management processes and data analysis.
-The company was using Excel spreadsheets for these tasks, which led to difficulties in data integrity and efficient collaboration.
+The project was born from the need of a medium-sized company to optimize its human resources management and data analysis processes.
+The company used Excel spreadsheets for these tasks, which created difficulties in data integrity - the focus is also to show that it is possible to have an integrated data analysis environment at zero cost.

 ### Challenges and Solutions
 - What was the problem?